 - Keep data safe and secure, protecting it from unauthorized third party access

 - Meet federal and state regulations for storing/managing sensitive data

 - Reduce risk and liability for the university in the event of a data breach

 - Access additional features, storage space and discounts

 Amazon Web Services (AWS)

-Amazon Web Service is the largest provider of cloud computing resources with a full set of infrastructure-, platform-, and software-as-a-service offerings.
-UCSB’s cloud computing strategy includes being “first and best in AWS” and we have invested in building a managed, integrated AWS environment known as a “Landing Zone.”
+Amazon Web Service (AWS) is UCSB’s largest, “first and best in AWS” provider of cloud computing resources.
+With a full set of infrastructure-, platform-, and software-as-a-service offerings, AWS has become the campus’s premiere choice for cloud computing strategy.
+Using the AWS offerings, UCSB has built a managed, integrated AWS environment known as a “Landing Zone.”

 Visit docs.cloud.ucsb.edu for more information, including instructions on requesting an AWS account.
-For additional help, including assistance getting started or architectural reviews, please email firstname.lastname@example.org.
+For additional help, including architectural reviews or assistance getting started, please email email@example.com.